W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/vi-the-rewards-of-god/index.md

 next: T-4.VII
 ---

-1. The ego does not recognize the real source of ‘threat’, and if you associate yourself with the ego, you do not understand the situation as it is.
+1. The ego does not recognize the real source of “threat’, and if you associate yourself with the ego, you do not understand the situation as it is.
 ²Only your allegiance to it gives the ego any power over you.
 ³I have spoken of the ego as if it were a separate thing, acting on its own.
 ⁴This was necessary to persuade you that you cannot dismiss it lightly, and must realize how much of your thinking is ego-directed.